 Here are some examples of steps you can take to buy a home:

-Review your credit report and check for any discrepancies as it might contain errors.
-You can get a report from Equifax, Experian and TransUnion.
+Review your credit report and check for any discrepancies as they might contain errors.
+You can get a report from Equifax, Experian, and TransUnion.
 You can request a copy for free once a year.

 Be willing to pay higher interest.
 Lenders charge borrowers higher rates as a way to protect themselves.
 Your monthly payments will be higher, meaning a much larger sum of money will be paid to interest.
 Improving your credit score can save you thousands.

 Avoid predatory lenders.
 Make sure you work with a mortgage company or lender that is established and legitimate.
-If there is high-pressure to take out a loan, ballon payments, penalties for early pay-ffs or sketchy unauthorized refinancing, those are red flags and should be avoided at all costs.
+If there is high pressure to take out a loan, balloon payments, penalties for early pay-offs, or sketchy unauthorized refinancing, those are red flags and should be avoided at all costs.

 Providing a large down payment.
 If you can come up with a larger down payment, lenders might be willing to take a chance.
 If you’re putting at least 20 percent down you will increase your odds of being approved.
 Be honest with yourself and make sure you don’t over-extend yourself when buying a house, remember that homeownership comes with many hidden costs.